mlrun/mlrun-setup/README.md

-  kubernetes  Install MLRun service on Kubernetes latest      Get the latest MLRun version local       Install MLRun service as a local process (limited, no UI... remote      Connect to remote MLRun service (over Kubernetes) set         Set configuration in mlrun default or specified .env file start       Start MLRun service, auto detect the best method... stop        Stop MLRun service which was started using the start command
+  kubernetes  Install MLRun service on Kubernetes latest      Get the latest MLRun version local       Install MLRun service as a local process (limited, no UI... pause       Scale MLRun deployments to zero Plese note - if you want to... remote      Connect to remote MLRun service (over Kubernetes) scale       Scale up MLRun deployments set         Set configuration in mlrun default or specified .env file start       Start MLRun service, auto detect the best method... stop        Stop MLRun service which was started using this CLI uninstall   Uninstall and cleanup MLRun service which was started using...
 ```

 ### Install with Docker Compose